OmarAK-Git/cti-apt-emulator/readme.md

 ## Configuration

-- Add your preferred LLM API key to the .env file
+- Add your preferred LLM API key to a .env file
 - Choose your model in the get_llm() function
 - Change the target APT via the THREAT_ACTOR variable